 The transition is the moment between the backswing finishing and the downswing starting.
 This is where great ball-strikers separate themselves.
 Before your backswing has even fully completed, you should initiate a slight shift of pressure back toward your lead foot.
 Tour players do this exceptionally well, as their arms are finishing the backswing, their hips are starting to unwind and their pressure is already moving forward.

 The Important Feel: This often feels like a small "squat" or a slight bump of the hips toward the target.
 You'll feel the pressure briefly return to a more centered 50/50 state before it continues accelerating forward.
-This re-centering move is what creates separation between your lower and upper body, stores a tremendous amount of energy, and gets your swing bottom in front of the golf ball, which is what we need to get good shots in the first place.
+This recentering move is what creates separation between your lower and upper body, stores a tremendous amount of energy, and gets your swing bottom in front of the golf ball, which is what we need to get good shots in the first place.

 Step 4: The Downswing and Impact (Unleashing the Power)

-As you aggressively unwind your body through the downsweep toward the ball, your pressure should continue shifting decisively onto your lead foot.
-The ground is your friend here, you want to use it for leverage push off.
+As you aggressively unwind your body through the downswing toward the ball, your pressure should continue shifting decisively onto your lead foot.
+The ground is your friend here, you want to use it for leverage and push off.
 Push into the ground with your trail foot to help power your rotation while your pressure rapidly moves to your lead side.

 By the time you reach impact, the feeling should be completely different from your backswing.
 Now, anywhere from 80% to 90% of your pressure should be firmly in your lead foot.
 This forward pressure is what allows you to lead the swing with your hands, create shaft lean, and strike the ball with a downward angle of attack, compressing it against the turf for that pure, flush sensation.